 If Google Home is so intelligent, it should be able to predict your thoughts, right?
 Well, let’s find out:

 “You’re thinking about a big cake, drizzled in chocolate with a cherry on top.

 And if you weren’t before, now you are.”

 Which Google Home Responses Make You Laugh?

-We’ve looked at 15 different questions and phrases you can say to your Google Home or Google Assistant for fun responses.
-When you want to take a break from serious work with your smart device, these are the perfect way to goof off for a bit.
-As Google Assistant improves even more, you can expect more clever responses.
+We’ve looked at many funny things to ask Google Home or Google Assistant for fun responses.
+When you want to take a break from serious work with your smart device, this is the perfect way to goof off for a bit.
+And as Google Assistant improves even more, you can expect even more clever responses.